Wonderful Copenhagen

 The single reached number five in the UK Singles Chart in 1953 during a 10-week stay on the chart.

 Legacy

 Loesser had never visited the city when he wrote the song.
 The Danish people took to the song and Loesser was greeted as a national hero when he later visited the country.

 The song was used by the local tourist organisation but was not a hit in Denmark due to Kaye's pronunciation of "Copenhagen" making the word sound German and thus neither English nor Danish.

+After the film, The Copenhagen Tourist Organisation took the name "Wonderful Copenhagen".